I have had a smart meter installed for a short while now and have just started checking the bills out.

 Your online account can only hold information for one set of meters at a time, which is why your old meter information has been removed.
-As we would only get readings from your old meters on an ad-hoc basis, this also wouldn't feed into the format of the smart usage graphs.
-We can collect readings from your new meters consistently and regularly, which creates a much more illustrative and detailled graph.
+As we only get readings from you on an ad-hoc basis with traditional meters, this wouldn't feed into the new format of the smart usage graphs.
+We can collect readings from your new meters consistently and regularly, which creates a much more illustrative and detailed graph.

 With regards to the prediction for next month, I'm guessing from the screenshot that your January bill was deducted recently, and that we're now collecting data from the start of February.
 Based on the few days so far, our system has calculated that if you continued to use energy at the same rate until the next bill is deducted, it'll cost a certain amount.
 However, it's only got 6/7 days of data to use so far.
 As the month goes on, this figure will adjust based on all the readings receive and the closer you get to your billing date, the more accurate it's going to be.